-Round-specific variables (PMEDIN31/42/53) are provided that indicate the person was covered by a private health insurance plan that included at least some prescription drug insurance coverage for each round of 2017.
+Round-specific variables (PMEDINrr) are provided that indicate the person was covered by a private health insurance plan that included at least some prescription drug insurance coverage for each round of 2018.
 It should be noted that the information was elicited from a pick-list, code-all-that-apply, question that asked what type of health insurance a person obtained through an establishment.
 The list included: hospital and physician benefits including coverage through an HMO, Medigap coverage, vision coverage, dental, and prescription drugs.
 It is possible some prescription drug coverage provided by hospital and physician plans was not independently enumerated in this question.
-Persons with reported prescription drug coverage from at least one reported private plan were coded as having private prescription drug coverage.
-Users should note that persons with missing information on prescription drug benefits for all reported private plans and those who reported that they did not have prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage.
+Persons with reported prescription drug coverage.
+Users should note that persons with missing information on prescription drug benefits for all reported private plans and those who reported that they did not have prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage for one or more plans but had missing information on other plans are coded as not having private prescription drug coverage.

-PMEDIN53 reflects coverage for all of Panel 22 Round 3 where the end reference year could extend into 2018.
-PMEDIN31 for Panel 21 Round 3 reflects coverage in 2016 and 2017 since the Round 3 reference period spans both years.
-A second version of these prescription drug coverage indicators was built to reflect only current year coverage (PMDINS31/17).
+PMEDIN53 reflects coverage for all of Panel 23 Round 3 where the end reference year could extend into 2019.
+PMEDIN31 for Panel 22 Round 3 reflects coverage in 2017 and 2018 since the Round 3 reference period spans both years.
+A second version of these prescription drug coverage indicators was built to reflect only current year coverage (PMDINS31/yy).